-- Choose Help > User Guide.
+- 1. Choose Help > User Guide.
 The online help opens in the default web browser. - 2.
 To view the content of any topic, click the topic in the left pane.
 Then its content is displayed in the right pane. - 3.
-To select a different topic, do any of the following:
+To select a different topic, do any of the following: - To view the next topic, click the Next icon in the toolbar. - To view the previous topic, click the Previous icon 💿. - To view the first topic, click the Home icon 🚳. - 4.
+To expand or collapse a topic that contains sub-topics, do the following: - To expand any topic, click the white arrow ▷ prior to the topic, or double-click that topic.
+The arrow turns into a black, gradient arrow ⊿, and sub-topics appear below the topic. - To collapse any expanded topic, click the black, gradient arrow prior to the topic, or double-click the expanded topic.
+The arrow then turns into a white arrow , and all sub-topics below that topic disappear. - 5.
+To search for specific information, type the key word(s) or string(s) in the Search text box, and press Enter or click the Search icon to start the search.

-- To view the previous topic, click the Previous icon 1. - To view the first topic, click the Home icon \(\frac{\pi}{\pi} \). - 4.
-To expand or collapse a topic that contains sub-topics, do the following: - To expand any topic, click the white arrow Deprior to the topic, or double-click that topic.
-The arrow turns into a black, gradient arrow A, and sub-topics appear below the topic. - To collapse any expanded topic, click the black, gradient arrow a prior to the topic, or double-click the expanded topic.
-The arrow then turns into a white arrow b, and all sub-topics below that topic disappear. - 5.
-To search for specific information, type the key word(s) or string(s) in the Search text box, and press Enter or click the Search icon to start the search. - If necessary, select the "Match partial words" checkbox to include information matching part of the words entered in the Search text box.
+If necessary, select the "Match partial words" checkbox to include information matching part of the words entered in the Search text box.